lopter/lightsd/CONTRIBUTING.rst

 homepage.

-In the unlikely event that lightsd gains significant adoption I want it to be the reference and unique implementation of its own protocol but also a reference implementation for the other protocols it implements.
+In the unlikely event that lightsd gains significant adoption I want it to be the reference (and preferably unique) implementation of its own protocol but also a reference implementation for the other protocols it implements.
 I hope that the GPL will be a good incentive to achieve that goal.

 .. vim: set tw=80 spelllang=en spell: